Skip to content

 Research & Publications

 Oranburg's scholarship examines how law structures organizations, governs markets, and responds to technological change.
-His books and articles span corporate law, securities regulation, fintech, and trade secrets.
+His books and articles span corporate law, securities regulation, governance theory, and trade secrets.

 Books